paulmarniquet/Wedding/README.md

 Here is a wedding website created for my sister's special day.
 Built using Vue.js, it combines elegance and functionality to provide a smooth navigation, ensuring a delightful user experience for all.
 Celebrate love and joy with this wedding website.

-You can check it : <a href="https://www.wedding-paulmarniquet.vercel.app">save the date</a>